ClickHouse/ClickHouse/docs/en/sql-reference/statements/insert-into.md

 └───┴───┴───┘
 ```

-In this example, we see that the second inserted row has a and c columns filled by values, and b filled with value by default.
+In this example, we see that the second inserted row has `a` and `c` columns filled by the passed values, and `b` filled with value by default.

 If a list of columns doesn't include all existing columns, the rest of the columns are filled with: